seung-lab/crackle/benchmarks/README.md

 Note that all numbers provided are for the "flat" label layout.
 The pin layout is still under investigation (it is much slower and may not always provide a benefit).
+All data were first converted to Fortran order.

 ## Size Benchmark
 shape: (256, 256, 64)